-If you’ve got a smaller bedroom, go for some visual trickery.
-We love this idea of swapping out the doors for mirrors, effectively creating one large reflective surface that adds depth to the room (and makes those outfit checks exponentially easier).
+If you’ve got a small bedroom, go for some visual trickery.
+Swapping out the doors for mirrors creates one large reflective surface that adds depth to the space (and makes those outfit checks exponentially easier).

 The Statement Piece

+If you’re in a pinch and want a DIY that’s less of a lift, head to Superfront: The Stockholm-based brand has ready-made cabinet fronts for a number of IKEA furniture items, and many of the Pax options come with a textured pattern.
 There’s nothing pared back about this saturated teal dresser, and that’s fine by us.
-If you’re in a pinch and want a DIY that’s a little less of a lift, head to Superfront: The Stockholm-based brand has ready-made cabinet fronts for a number of IKEA furniture items, and the Pax options are especially great because they come with a textured pattern.

 The Tight Squeeze

-For anyone dealing with a tricky room layout—for example, slanted ceilings—look to this DIY for inspiration.
-This blogger custom cut their Pax (get the how-to here), taking the bespoke look a step further by painting it the same deep gray as the walls for a monochrome look.
+For anyone dealing with an attic space, look to this DIY for inspiration.
+This blogger custom-cut their Pax (get the how-to here) to fit the slanted ceilings (and frame the fireplace!), then painted it the same deep gray as the walls for a monochrome look.

-If you’re not afraid to spend a little more time (and have some crafting skills that go beyond beginner status), take inspiration from this bold blue closet.
-It takes some elbow grease—okay, a lot of elbow grease—but once it’s built, you’ll have bragging rights forever.
+If you are not afraid to spend a little more time (and have some crafting skills that go beyond beginner status), take inspiration from this bold blue closet.
+It requires some elbow grease—okay, a lot of elbow grease—but once it’s built, you’ll have bragging rights forever.
 Bonus points for the contrasting striped wallpaper on the ceiling.